-Lewis Benjamin, School of Health and Psychological Sciences, City St George's, University of London, Northampton Square, London ECTV 0HB, UK.
-Email: lewis.benjamin@city.ac.uk disturbances in emotional regulation, self-concept, and interpersonal relationships.
-The introduction of CPTSD as a separate diagnostic classification to PTSD was built on extensive clinical observations that showed that those exposed to repetitive or prolonged traumas, such as childhood sexual abuse, often led to complex reactions that extended beyond reactions found in those who experienced trauma following a single event, such as a motor accident (Maercker et al., 2013).
-Experiences of adverse events such as racism, discrimination, and events related to fleeing persecution or war for refugee and asylum-seeking groups may render vulnerability to ongoing traumatic stressors and greater exposures to trauma (e.g., torture, imprisonment).
-While this prompts valid inquiry into the prevalence and experiences of CPTSD among racial and ethnic minority groups, studies exploring cultural variations among those with CPTSD remain limited (Heim et al., 2022).
+Complex PTSD (CPTSD) was included as a diagnosis in the 11th revision of the International Classification of Diseases (World Health Organization, 2018).
+CPTSD encompasses the core features of PTSD as well as further disturbances in emotional regulation, self-concept, and interpersonal relationships.
+The introduction of CPTSD as a separate diagnostic classification was built on extensive clinical observations that showed for those exposed to repetitive or prolonged traumas, such as childhood sexual abuse, often led to complex reactions that extended beyond reactions found in those who experienced trauma following a single event, such as a motor accident (Maercker et al., 2013).
+Experiences of adverse events such as racism, discrimination and events related to fleeing persecution or war for refugee and asylum-seeking groups may render vulnerability to ongoing traumatic stressors and greater exposures to trauma (e.g., torture, imprisonment).
+Whilst this prompts valid enquiry into prevalence and experiences of CPTSD among racial and ethnic minority groups, studies exploring experiences and cultural variations in CPTSD remain limited (Heim et al., 2022).

 And so, critically understanding the various cross-cultural factors that may shape or influence trauma experiences among racial and ethnic minority groups becomes important.
-This may include examining sociocultural explanatory models of illness and coping that may influence the interpretation of trauma (Terheggen et al., 2001), as well as trauma disclosure (Long et al., 2007).
-For example, while those who are exposed to interpersonal abuse may report a heightened sense of anger as a result of injustice following trauma (Erzar et al., 2019; Goldner et al., 2019), religious or spiritual models around forgiveness or revenge may impact this degree of anger, or how it is expressed through cultural norms (Hinton et al., 2003).
+This may include examining sociocultural explanatory models of illness and coping that may influence interpretation of trauma (Terheggen et al., 2001), as well as trauma disclosure (Long et al., 2007).
+For example, whilst those who are exposed to interpersonal abuse may report heightened sense of anger as a result of injustice following trauma (Goldner et al., 2019; Erzar et al., 2019), religious or spiritual models around forgiveness or revenge may impact this degree of anger, or how it is expressed through cultural norms (Hinton et al., 2003).
 Similarly, higher rates of stigmatization of mental illness among Black and Asian groups (Alvidrez et al., 2008; Yang, 2007) may prevent help-seeking behavior or disclosing trauma, through fear of backlash from local community members (Laban et al., 2008).
-In addition, cultural variations in cognitive appraisals and self-concept may have influences on the development and management of trauma (Bernardi et al., 2019).
+In addition, cultural variations in cognitive appraisals and self-concept may have influences over the development and management of trauma (Bernardi et al., 2019).

 It is important to acknowledge the role of health care delivery and systems of medical care that currently operate within modern society globally too.
-To a greater or lesser extent, while most societies involve some form of pluralistic medical system (Johnson et al., 2017), access to, and engagement with healthcare systems vary across diverse cultural and social contexts.
-This, coupled with an individual's perception and beliefs (e.g., the anticipation of being misunderstood by statutory health services) will inform how cultural groups engage with services and embark on accessing the right support through these services (Scheppers et al., 2006).
-Services then failing to acknowledge and meet the cultural needs of service users risk worsening symptoms and outcomes.
+To a greater or lesser extent, whilst most societies involve some form of pluralistic medical system (Johnson et al., 2017), access to, and engagement with healthcare systems vary across diverse cultural and social contexts.
+This, coupled with an individual's perception and beliefs (e.g., anticipation of being misunderstood by statutory health services) will inform how cultural groups engage with services and embark on accessing the right support through these services (Scheppers et al., 2006).
+Services then failing to acknowledge and meet the cultural needs of service users risks worsening of symptoms and outcomes.